nginxinc/nginx-one-workshops/labs/lab3/readme.md

 ## Introduction

-In this lab, you will be log back into NGINX One Console and explore various features within NGINX One Console.
-You will then dive deep into those features and understand their usage.
+In this lab, you will use NGINX One Console and explore various features within NGINX One Console.
+You will then dive deep into those features and explore further.
+You will even ask the One Console AI Assistant to help you with Nginx directives, variables, and best practices.

 <br/>